itzg/docker-minecraft-server/README.md

 > **NOTE** Catserver only provides a single release stream, so `VERSION` is ignored

+### Running an Canyon server

+[Canyon](https://github.com/canyonmodded/canyon) is a fork of CraftBukkit for Minecraft Beta 1.7.3.
+It includes multiple enhancements whilst also retaining compatibility with old Bukkit plugins and mods as much as possible.

+    -e VERSION=b1.7.3 -e TYPE=CANYON

+> **NOTE** only `VERSION=b1.7.3` is supported

+> **NOTE** only Java 8 is supported

+By default the latest build will be used; however, a specific build number can be selected by setting `CANYON_BUILD`, such as

+    -e CANYON_BUILD=11

 ### Running a SpongeVanilla server

 Enable SpongeVanilla server mode by adding a `-e TYPE=SPONGEVANILLA` to your command-line.